jsdw/yap/README.md

 [![API docs](https://docs.rs/yap/badge.svg)](https://docs.rs/yap)

-This small, zero-dependency crate helps you to parse input strings and slices by building on the `Iterator` interface.
+This small, zero-dependency crate helps you to parse input strings, slices and (some) iterators of tokens by building on the `Iterator` interface.

 The aim of this crate is to provide the sorts of functions you'd come to expect from a parser combinator library, but without immersing you into a world of parser combinators, and forcing you